moores-lab/MiRP/README.md

 		Do local searches of symmetry: No
 		Additional arguments: --dont_check_norm

 		N.B Fastest way run 3D classification with alignment is with GPU.
-Also see notes 5/6 in the âData Optimisationâ section below.
+Also see notes 5/6 in the Data Optimisation section below.

 9. Unify the 3D classes, so that the most common (mode) 3D class found for particles from a particular MT are assigned to the whole MT.

 		- Go to folder with the 3D classification iteration 1 results.
 		- Run the perl script to reformat the .star file for R; (e.g ./reformat.pl<./run_it001_data.star>./run_it001_data_corrected00.star)
 		- Type 'R' to start R (must have R available on the computer).